nullrouten0/meshcore-coverage-map/README.md

 ## Running Multiple Instances

-You can run multiple instances (e.g., "west" and "east") on the same host from separate repository checkouts.
+You can run multiple instances (e.g., "west" and "east") on the same host.
+Docker Compose automatically isolates resources by project name (directory name by default).
 Each instance needs unique configuration:

+**Option 1: Separate directories (recommended)**
+Run each instance from a different directory.
+Docker Compose will automatically prefix volumes and networks with the directory name.

-**West instance** (`server/.env`):
+**West instance** (`server/.env` in west-instance directory):
 ```bash
 INSTANCE_NAME=west
 HTTP_PORT=3000